Project Dialogue Vol.3: Definition of Botong: Now Here is Nowhere (2016)

 In the opposite dark room, audiences can find Variable Average Beam (2016) where one can step on to a 10 meter long podium with a laser level to witness the vertical and horizontal baselines beamed on the wall become disrupted as a result, which is Park’s way of questioning the “average,” a standard that becomes the absolute by those who have chosen to live average lives.

-3F-Distorted scenes of Botong
+3F-Distorted Scenes of Botong

 The “Distorted Scenes of Botong” laid out on the fourth floor brings into perspective the precarious people of a brutally competitive society who regard everyone who are not winners as failures and side-liners, using object d’art works.